Le Grand-Jardin station

 Gare du Grand-Jardin is the second station of Lisieux, Normandy.
 The station is only used by local services on the line from Lisieux (the main station of Lisieux) to Trouville-Deauville.
+Le Grand-Jardin station is a public transportation hub known for its convenient location and efficient services.

 The station is named Le Grand-Jardin because of the Jardin de l'Éveché nearby.